jsplumb/jsplumb/README.md

 # jsPlumb

 jsPlumb provides a means for a developer to visually connect elements on their web pages.
-It uses SVG and runs on all browsers from IE9 and later.
+First released in 2009 with support for IE6 using VML, more recent version use SVG and run on all browsers from IE9 and later.
 The final version of jsPlumb to support IE8 was 1.7.10.
 You can still get 1.7.10 from a tag, if you need it.

-If you're new to jsPlumb, please do take the time to read the [documentation](http://jsplumb.github.io/jsplumb/).
+If you're new to jsPlumb, please do take the time to read the [documentation](https://docs.jsplumbtoolkit.com/community/current/index.html).
 There are a few integration issues that you should be aware of: z-index needs special attention, for example.

 This project is the 'Community Edition' of jsPlumb.
 The 'Toolkit Edition' is a commercially-licensed wrapper around this.